-- 33. Special circumstances 42
+- 41 32.
+Special circumstances

-- 42 34.
+- 41 33.
 Matters not provided for

-- 42 35.
+- 41 34.
 Languages

-- 36. Copyright 42
+- 41 35.
+Copyright

-- 43 37.
+- 41 36.
 No waiver

-- 43 38 Enforcement
+- 42 37.
+Enforcement

-- 44 APPENDIX: FAIR PLAY CONTEST REGULATIONS
+FIFA U-20 Women's World Cup

-FIFA U-20 World Cup
+1. The FIFA U-20 Women's World Cup ("World Cup") is a FIFA competition embodied in the FIFA Statutes.

-- 1. The FIFA U-20 World Cup ("World Cup") is a FIFA competition embodied in the FIFA Statutes. - 2.
-The World Cup takes place every two years.
-As a general rule, every association affiliated to FIFA may participate in the World Cup. - 3.
-Participation in the World Cup is free of charge. - 4.
-The World Cup consists of a preliminary competition and a final competition. - 5.
-Any rights that are not ceded by these Regulations to the Organising Association or any Participating Member Association or to a confederation shall remain with FIFA - 6.
-The Regulations for the FIFA U-20 World Cup Turkey 2013 ("Regulations") regulate the rights, duties and responsibilities of all associations taking part in the FIFA U-20 World Cup Turkey 2013 and of the Organising Association by forming an integral part of the Hosting Agreement ("HA").
-The Regulations and all guidelines and circulars issued by FIFA are binding for all parties participating and involved in the preparation, organisation and hosting of the FIFA U-20 World Cup Turkey 2013. - 7.
-The FIFA Statutes and all FIFA regulations in force shall apply.
+2. The World Cup takes place every two years.
+As a general rule, every association affiliated to FIFA may participate in the World Cup.

+3. Participation in the World Cup is free of charge.

+4. The World Cup consists of a preliminary competition and a final competition.

+5. Any rights that are not ceded by the Regulations for the FIFA U-20 Women's World Cup Canada 2014 ("Regulations") to the Organising Association or any Participating Member Association or to a confederation shall remain with FIFA.

+6. These Regulations regulate the rights, duties and responsibilities of all associations taking part in the World Cup and of the Organising Association by forming an integral part of the Hosting Agreement ("HA").
+The Regulations and all guidelines and circulars issued by FIFA are binding for all parties participating and involved in the preparation, organisation and hosting of the World Cup.

+7. The FIFA Statutes and all FIFA regulations in force shall apply.
 Any reference in these Regulations to the FIFA Statutes and regulations refers to the Statutes and regulations valid at the time of application.

-Preliminary competition
+2 Preliminary competition

-- 1. The organisation of the preliminary competition in the applicable form is assigned to the confederations in accordance with the FIFA Statutes in their applicable form.
-The confederations are required to draw up regulations for the preliminary competition and to submit them to the FIFA general secretariat for approval at least three months before the start of the preliminary competition. - 2.
-On entering the preliminary competition, all associations automatically undertake to: - a) observe these regulations; - b) accept that all administrative, disciplinary and refereeing matters related to the preliminary competition shall be dealt with by the respective confederation in compliance with the regulations submitted.
-FIFA will only intervene in matters involving associations not affiliated to a confederation if a confederation requests FIFA's assistance or in any cases specifically provided for in the FIFA Disciplinary Code; - c) observe the principles of fair play.
+1. The organisation of the preliminary competition in the applicable form is assigned to the confederations in accordance with the FIFA Statutes in their applicable form.
+The confederations are required to draw up regulations for the preliminary competition and to submit them to the FIFA general secretariat for approval at least three months before the start of the preliminary competition.

+2. On entering the preliminary competition, all associations automatically undertake to:

+a) observe these Regulations;

+b) accept that all administrative, disciplinary and refereeing matters related to the preliminary competition shall be dealt with by the respective confederation in compliance with the regulations submitted.
+FIFA will only intervene in matters involving associations not affiliated to a confederation if a confederation requests FIFA's assistance or in any cases specifically provided for in the FIFA Disciplinary Code;

+c) observe the principles of fair play.

-FIFA Organising Committee
+3 FIFA Organising Committee

-- 1. The Organising Committee for the FIFA U-20 World Cup, appointed by the FIFA Executive Committee, is the organising committee for the FIFA U-20 World Cup Turkey 2013 (the "FIFA Organising Committee") and is responsible for organising the final competition in accordance with the FIFA Statutes. - 2.
-The FIFA Organising Committee may, if necessary, appoint a bureau and/or a sub-committee to deal with emergencies.
+1. The Organising Committee for the FIFA U-20 Women's World Cup, appointed by the FIFA Executive Committee, is the organising committee for the FIFA U-20 Women's World Cup Canada 2014 (the "FIFA Organising Committee") and is responsible for organising the final competition in accordance with the FIFA Statutes.

+2. The FIFA Organising Committee may, if necessary, appoint a bureau and/or a sub-committee to deal with emergencies.
 Any decision taken by the bureau or sub-committee shall come into effect immediately but shall be subject to confirmation by the plenary committee at its next meeting.